Kale: Nutrition

 Raw kale is 84% water, 9% carbohydrates, 4% protein, and 1% fat (table).
 In a 100 g serving, raw kale provides 207 kJ of food energy and 3.7 times the Daily Value (DV) of vitamin K. It is a rich source (20% or more of the DV) of vitamin A, vitamin C, folate, and manganese (see table "Kale, raw").
 Kale is a good source (10-19% DV) of riboflavin, pantothenic acid, vitamin B6, vitamin E, and several dietary minerals, including calcium, magnesium, and potassium (table).
 Boiling raw kale diminishes most of these nutrients, while values for vitamins A, C, and K and manganese remain substantial (table for cooked kale).

 Phytochemicals

 Kale is a source of the carotenoids, lutein and zeaxanthin.
-As with broccoli and other cruciferous vegetables, kale contains glucosinolate compounds, such as glucoraphanin, which contributes to the formation of sulforaphane, a compound under preliminary research for its potential to affect human health beneficially.
+As with broccoli and other cruciferous vegetables, kale contains glucosinolate compounds, such as glucoraphanin, which contributes to the formation of sulforaphane, a compound under preliminary research for its potential health effects.

 Boiling kale decreases the level of glucosinate compounds, whereas steaming, microwaving, or stir frying does not cause significant loss.
 Kale is high in oxalic acid, the levels of which can be reduced by cooking.

 Kale contains high levels of polyphenols, such as ferulic acid, with levels varying due to environmental and genetic factors.